GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-observerbility/prometheus.md

 #    password: greptime_pwd
 ```

 - The host and port in the URL represent the GreptimeDB server.
 In this example, the server is running on `localhost:4000`.
 You can replace it with your own server address.
-For the HTTP protocol configuration, please refer to the [protocol options](/user-guide/operations/configuration.md#protocol-options).
+For the HTTP protocol configuration in GreptimeDB, please refer to the [protocol options](/user-guide/operations/configuration.md#protocol-options).
 - The `db` parameter in the URL represents the database to which we want to write data.
 It is optional.
 By default, the database is set to `public`.
 - `basic_auth` is the authentication configuration.
 Fill in the username and password if GreptimeDB authentication is enabled.
 Please refer to the [authentication document](/user-guide/clients/authentication.md).